Xbox One vs PS4 - Which console is best for 2016?

 Unsurprisingly, both consoles have fallen in price since their launches way back in late 2013 (has it been that long!).
 However, neither has had any major price drops or redesigns (like the Xbox 360 S or PS3 Slim) that would allow for a far lower price.
 Instead prices have been slipping down gently over time, with both consoles now available for around £250.

 XBOX ONE The Xbox One console's 'real world' price has dropping steadily since launch, partly due to actual price drops, but also thanks to a series of 'free' bundled games and the option to buy the console without the Kinect sensor.
-It's currently available with a download code for FIFA 16 for as little as £250 if you shop around, a console on its own is about £240, which is a false economy.
-Plus I've seen a 1TB consoles with The Division for £300.
-The Xbox One is cheaper than the PS4 at present, and whatever the reasons that's no bad thing if you're about to buy one.
+You can buy the console standalone for as little as £220 right now, with FIFA 16 or Battlefield 4 for £250, or with two top titles for £280, for all these deals click the link below.

 PS4 Prices on the PS4 have also fallen considerably, and you can get a standalone console online for as little as £260.
-There are better bundles, though, with the best currently offering a console and Star Wars: Battlefront for just £250.
-Generally speaking, the PS4 costs a little more for equivalent bundles, but with only around £20 in it, this isn't something to make a decision based upon.
+There are better bundles, though.
+The best is undoubtedly a DOOM and Uncharted 4 double pack for just £270, two of the latest and best games around.
+For that and more deals, click the link below.

-Which one is best? – Deals chop and change regularly, the Xbox One is a little cheaper, but there's not such a difference that you should be making your choice on price alone.
+Which one is best? – Deals chop and change regularly, the Xbox One is a little cheaper on its own, but there's not a big difference when it comes to bundles at present, and so you shouldn't be making your choice on price alone.

 You can talk hardware, controllers and operating systems all day, but it's the games that really matter on a console.
 Previous console generations have often been defined by their big exclusive franchises, such as Halo, Mario and Uncharted.
 If you really wanted to play a certain game, you had to but the console that had it.

-However, this time I'm not sure that exclusives will be as critical in the battle between the Xbox One and the PS4.
+However, this time, exclusives haven't been as critical in the battle between the Xbox One and the PS4.
 Both consoles use very similar hardware, as I'll discuss later, and the ever-increasing costs of games development mean that Sony and Microsoft will have to splash huge amounts of cash to compete with titles that will be released across multiple formats.
 To date, many exclusives have fallen short of must-have status, with the biggest games on both platforms being multi-platform releases.

 My most-played games from this generation have appeared on both formats.
-I've been playing a lot of Destiny plus Far Cry 4 was another early big hit.
-More recently I've put a lot of time into the excellent The Witcher 3: Wild Hunt and the incredible Metal Gear Solid 5: Phantom Pain.
-I'm currently playing Fallout 4, Call of Duty: Black Ops 3 and Star Wars: Battlefront too, so plenty to keep you entertained there.
+I played a lot of Destiny and Far Cry 4 was another early big hit; then there was the excellent The Witcher 3: Wild Hunt and the bonkers Metal Gear Solid 5: Phantom Pain.
+As a team we also enjoyed playing Fallout 4, Call of Duty: Black Ops 3 and Star Wars: Battlefront too, so plenty to keep you entertained there.

 As I note in our hardware section, the PlayStation has the technical edge in most of these games, with slightly higher resolutions producing sharper visuals in game.
 It's not a huge difference and I wouldn't abandon an established group of friends on Xbox Live for it, but it's worth keeping in mind, all other things being equal.